 All applications and databases for this TLD will run in a virtual environment currently hosted by a cluster of servers equipped with the latest Intel Westmere multi-core processors.
-(It is possible that by the time this application is evaluated and systems deployed, Westmere processors may no longer be the "latest"; the Afilias policy is to use the most advanced, stable technology available at the time of deployment.)
+(It is possible that by the time this application is evaluated and systems deployed, Westmere processors may no longer be the "latest"; the registry back-end service provider's policy will be to use the most advanced, stable technology available at the time of deployment.)
 The data for the registry will be stored on storage arrays of solid state drives shared over a fast storage area network.
 The virtual environment allows the infrastructure to easily scale both vertically and horizontally to cater to changing demand.
 It also facilitates effective utilization of system resources, thus reducing energy consumption and carbon footprint.

 The network firewalls, routers and switches support all applications and servers.
-Hardware traffic shapers are used to enforce an equitable access policy for connections coming from registrars.
+Hardware traffic shapers will be used to enforce an equitable access policy for connections coming from registrars.
 The registry system accommodates both IPv4 and IPv6 addresses.
 Hardware load balancers accelerate TLS/SSL handshaking and distribute load among a pool of application servers.

-Each of the servers and network devices are equipped with redundant, hot-swappable components and multiple connections to ancillary systems.
-Additionally, 24x7 support agreements with a four-hour response time at all our data centers guarantee replacement of failed parts in the shortest time possible.
+Each of the servers and network devices will be equipped with redundant, hot-swappable components and multiple connections to ancillary systems.
+Additionally, comprehensive support agreements with a quick response time at all our data centers will guarantee replacement of failed parts in the shortest time possible.

-Examples of current system and network devices used are:
+Examples of a similar system and network devices used:

-• Servers: Cisco UCS B230 blade servers
+- Servers: Cisco UCS B230 blade servers

-• SAN storage arrays: IBM Storwize V7000 with Solid State Drives
+- SAN storage arrays: IBM Storwize V7000 with Solid State Drives

-• SAN switches: Brocade 5100
+- SAN switches: Brocade 5100

-• Firewalls: Cisco ASA 5585-X
+- Firewalls: Cisco ASA 5585-X

-• Load balancers: F5 Big-IP 6900
+- Load balancers: F5 Big-IP 6900

-Traffic shapers: Procera PacketLogic PL8720
+- Traffic shapers: Procera PacketLogic PL8720

-• Routers: Juniper MX40 3D
+- Routers: Juniper MX40 3D

-• Network switches: Cisco Nexus 7010, Nexus 5548, Nexus 2232
+- Network switches: Cisco Nexus 7010, Nexus 5548, Nexus 2232